racket/racket/racket/src/cs/README.txt

 (a hash table) that the expander layer uses to create primitive modules like `#%kernel`.
-The entries in "primitive" files use the constructors defined in "../schemify/known.rkt" to describe primitives; note that most of the numebrs you see are arity masks in the sense of `procedure-arity-mask`.
+The entries in "primitive" files use the constructors defined in "../schemify/known.rkt" to describe primitives; note that most of the numbers you see are arity masks in the sense of `procedure-arity-mask`.

 For some additions to rktio with corresponding changes to the io